-There is often a fleeting type transient non segmental air space opacification which may be unilateral or bilateral.
+There is often a fleeting type transient non-segmental air space opacification which may be unilateral or bilateral.
 Usually, has predominantly peripheral distribution.
-Pleural effusions and lymphadenopathy is not a feature.
+Pleural effusions and lymphadenopathy are not features.

 Treatment and prognosis

-Treatment if usually not required and opacities resolve within a month 3,5.
+The condition is usually self-limiting and treated conservatively.
+Opacities typically resolve within a month 3,5.

 Named after Wilhelm Löffler, Swiss physician (1887-1972), who first described the case histories of patients with chest radiographic infiltrates in 1932.

 - 1. Grainger RG, Allison DJ.
 Grainger and Allison's diagnostic radiology, a textbook of medical imaging.
 Churchill Livingstone.
 (2001) ISBN:0443064326.
 Read it at Google Books - Find it at Amazon